neondatabase/website/content/docs/import/migrate-mysql.md

 ---
 title: Migrate your MySQL database to Neon Postgres
 enableTableOfContents: true
-isDraft: true
+isDraft: false
 ---

 This topic describes how to migrate your MySQL database to Neon Postgres using [pgloader](https://pgloader.readthedocs.io/en/latest/intro.html).

 The `pgloader` utility transforms the data to a Postgres-compatible format as it is read from your MySQL database.
 It uses the `COPY` Postgres protocol to stream the data into your Postgres instance.
-It manages errors by writing them to `reject.dat` and `reject.log` files.

 ## Before you begin

 Before you start, make sure that you have the following:

 - A Neon account and a project.
 See [Sign up](/docs/get-started-with-neon/signing-up).
+- A properly named database.
+For example, if you are migrating a database named `sakila`, you might want to create a database of the same name in Neon.
+See [Create a database](/docs/manage/databases#create-a-database) for instructions.
 - Neon's Free Tier supports 500 MiB of data.
 If your data size is more than 500 MiB, you'll need to upgrade to one of Neon's paid plans.
 See [Neon plans](/docs/introduction/plans) for more information.

+Also, a close review of the [Pgloader MySQL to Postgres Guide](https://pgloader.readthedocs.io/en/latest/ref/mysql.html) guide is recommended before you start.
+This guide will provide you with a good understanding of `pgloader` capabilities and where you may need to adapt your `pgloader` configuration file.

 ## Retrieve Your MySQL database credentials

 Before starting the migration process, collect your MySQL database credentials:

 1. Log into your MySQL database provider.
-2. Identify and record the following details:
+2. Identify and record the following details or grab your MySQL database connection string.
    - Hostname or IP address
    - Database name
    - Username